What causes an underarm rash?

 - using topical corticosteroids, prescription-grade antifungal creams, or nonsteroidal creams during flare-ups, according to directions

-Fragrance-free personal care products are recommended to prevent underarm rashes.
+Fragrance-free personal care products can help prevent underarm rashes.

 Understanding what causes armpit rashes may help to minimize their severity.